VincenzoRocchi/A4DM/README.md

-# Algorithms and data structures for datascience
+# Algorithms and data structures for datascience - EXAM REPOSITORY 23-24

 # Repository of the course with the code exercises, examples of the code used during the course and the solved in/class provided exercises.